-Meet the Board Members and staff that makes up Pride Toronto.
+Meet the people that make up Pride Toronto!

 Pride Toronto Staff